 THE FIRST YEAR

 The first year develops body awareness and embodiment.
 Self regulation and healing is fostered through coming into relationship with the "essential self" and gaining a sense of restrictions which hinder self regulation.
 The use of skilful touch and the recognition of somatic resonance is explored and how to use these in the psychotherapeutic relationship.
 Practice sessions are done mostly in pairs followed by reflexive exploration on self as client and self as therapist.
-Successful completion of the Foundation Biodynamic Massage and Holistic Anatomy and Physiology modules leads to the Certificate in Foundation Biodynamic Massage and entitles the holder to join the Association of Holistic Biodynamic Massage Therapists.
+Successful completion of the Foundation Biodynamic Massage and Emotional Anatomy and Physiology modules leads to the Certificate in Foundation Biodynamic Massage and entitles the holder to join the Association of Biodynamic Massage Therapists.
 See AHBMT This association holds a register of practitioners.

 First year modules require two to five days per month, (usually at weekends) depending on numbers of modules taken.